-On OpenVMS AXP systems, directs LIBRARIAN to create an OpenVMS VAX object module library when used with the /CREATE and /OBJECT qualifiers or an OpenVMS VAX shareable image library when used with the /SHARE qualifier.
-OpenVMS AXP libraries are the default on OpenVMS AXP systems.
+Directs LIBRARIAN to work with an OpenVMS VAX object library when used with the /OBJECT qualifier or to work with an OpenVMS VAX shareable image library when used with the /SHARE qualifier.
+When used with the /CREATE qualifier, LIBRARIAN creates an OpenVMS VAX library of either an object or shareable image type depending whether /OBJECT or /SHARE is specified.
+The default is /ALPHA on OpenVMS Alpha systems and /VAX on OpenVMS VAX systems.

-On OpenVMS AXP systems, use the /VAX qualifier to create and manipulate OpenVMS VAX object and shareable image libraries.
-Because the formats of macro, help, and text libraries on OpenVMS AXP systems are identical to those on OpenVMS VAX systems, using the /VAX qualifier with the /MACRO, /HELP, and /TEXT qualifiers has no effect.
+On OpenVMS Alpha systems, use the /VAX qualifier to create and manipulate OpenVMS VAX object and shareable image libraries.
+Because the formats of macro, help, and text libraries on OpenVMS Alpha systems are identical to those on OpenVMS VAX systems, using the /VAX qualifier with the /MACRO, /HELP, and /TEXT qualifiers has no effect.

-Note that you cannot have AXP and VAX object modules in the same object library, nor can you have AXP and VAX shareable images in the same shareable image library.
+Note that you cannot have both OpenVMS Alpha and OpenVMS VAX object modules in the same object library, nor can you have both OpenVMS Alpha and OpenVMS VAX shareable images in the same shareable image library.

-1. \$ LIBRARY/VAX/CREATE TESTLIB ERRMSG.OBJ, STARTUP.OBJ
+1. \$ LIBRARY/VAX/CREATE TESTLIB ERRMSG.OBJ,STARTUP.OBJ